 |Multiple Scores from Same Applicant||We only consider the most recent score|

-Benton County Department of Corrections - Corrections Officer Disqualifiers
+Benton County Corrections Department - Corrections Officer Disqualifiers

 The following are automatic and potential disqualifiers.
 Applicants should not apply to our agency if they indicate any of the automatic disqualifiers.
 Potential disqualifiers will be considered on a case by case basis.